wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-Fujiwara, et al.         Expires April 23, 2017                 [Page 1]
+Fujiwara, et al.          Expires May 20, 2017                  [Page 1]

-Internet-Draft              NSEC/NSEC3 usage                October 2016
+Internet-Draft              NSEC/NSEC3 usage               November 2016

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on April 23, 2017.
+   This Internet-Draft will expire on May 20, 2017.

 Copyright Notice